-Kashamu loses bid to stop arrest, extradition to US — Nigeria Today
+Kashamu Loses Bid to Stop Arrest, Extradition to US — Nigeria Today

 “Let me state from the outset that contrary to the wrong impression being created by a section of the media, there isn’t any extradition matter against me in any court in Nigeria or abroad.
 The illegal move surreptitiously introduced by the powers-that-be after the 2015 abduction plot was exposed has been dismissed.
 That was in Suit No. FHC/ABJ/CS/479/2015.
 The suit was dismissed on the 1st of July, 2015, for being an abuse of court process.
 Anything to the contrary is sheer mischief and over sensationalism by some reporters.

-The post Kashamu loses bid to stop arrest, extradition to US appeared first on The Nation Nigeria.
+The post Kashamu Loses Bid to Stop Arrest, Extradition to US appeared first on SIGNAL.

 Learn how to make money online.
 Click here